 Any resistant germplasm that is identified above could potentially lead to the development of FHB resistant durum cultivars.
 Resistant durum cultivars will generate millions of dollars into the farm economy in the Midwest and will insure the stability of the durum industry in the United States.

-Include below a list of all germplasm or cultivars released with full or partial support of the USWBSI.
+Include below a list of all germplasm or cultivars released with full or partial support of the USWBSI during the FY13 award period.
 List the release notice or publication.
 Briefly describe the level of FHB resistance.